vedph/cadmus_core/Doc/adding-parts.md

 - *do not add any logic* to the part.
 The part is just a POCO object modeling the data it represents, and should have no logic.
 The only piece of logic required is the method returning the part's data pins, which is just a form of reflecting on the part's data themselves, e.g. for indexing.

+- if creating a part representing a *base text* for text layers, implement the `IHasText` interface by providing a `GetText()` method which, whatever the part's model, produces a single string representing its whole text.
+The same interface should be implemented whenever your part has some rather long piece of free, unstructured text you might want to be included in processes like full-text indexing.

 - consider that the part will be subject to automatic serialization and deserialization.
 As the part is just a POCO object, this should not pose any issue.

 **Part template** sample (in the following template replace `__NAME__` with your part's name, minus the `Part` suffix):